How to Build a Korean Skincare Routine for Beginners

 Do I need a 10-step Korean skincare routine?

-No. The 10-step routine is better seen as a menu of possible steps, not a requirement.
-Most beginners do well with three to five steps: cleanse, moisturize, protect with sunscreen, and optionally add a toner or serum.
+No. The 10-step idea is better seen as a flexible framework, not a requirement.
+Many beginners do well with just cleanser, moisturizer, and sunscreen, then add a toner or serum only if needed.

 How long does it take to see results?

-That depends on the product and the concern.
-Hydration and comfort can improve quickly, sometimes within days, while concerns like texture or uneven tone usually take longer.
-Consistency matters more than frequent product changes.
+That depends on the goal.
+Hydration and comfort may improve within days, while concerns such as uneven tone or post-breakout marks often take several weeks or longer.
+Consistency matters more than adding many products at once.

 Sources